kevinpt/vhdl-extras/README.txt

                      An implementation of the Wolfram Linear
                      Cellular Automata.
 This is useful for
-    *  lcar_pkg.vhdl generating pseudo-random numbers with low
+    *  lcar_ops.vhdl generating pseudo-random numbers with low
                      correlation between bits.
 Adaptable to any
                      number of cells.
 Constants are provided for
                      maximal length sequences of up to 100 bits.

                      Various implementations of Galois and
                      Fibonacci Linear Feedback Shift Registers.
-    *  lfsr_pkg.vhdl These adapt to any size register.
+    *  lfsr_ops.vhdl These adapt to any size register.
 Coefficients are provided for maximal length sequences up
                      to 100 bits.